-2. What if I was tested as a child or I was diagnosed with ADD/ADHD by my primary care provider?
+- What if I was tested as a child or I was diagnosed with ADD/ADHD by my primary care

 You must be tested as an adult by a qualified mental health professional such as a Psychologist.
 The policy of University Health Services is to obtain the proper documentation before prescribing ADD/ADHD medication.

-3. What if I have been tested and diagnosed with ADD/ADHD?
-How can I get medication and/or accommodations?
+- What if I have been tested and diagnosed with ADD/ADHD?
+How can I get medication and/or

-Contact Christa at University Health Services (UHS).
-She will schedule an appointment with a UHS mental health provider.
+Contact University Health Services (UHS).
+UHS will schedule an appointment with a UHS mental health provider.
 You will be asked to provide the testing documentation.
 If you have been prescribed medication, you will need to provide medical records from the former prescriber.
 UHS has providers available Monday through Friday.